key4hep/k4LCIOReader/README.md

 # k4LCIOReader

-Generate EDM4hep collections from LCIO format data.
+Generate EDM4hep data collections on the fly from LCIO input files.

 ## Submodules

 There are 2 modules in this project, k4LCIOReader and LCIOInput.

 - Submodule LCIOInput: An algorithm wrapper of k4LCIOReader in Gaudi that can cooperate with k4FWCore.
+This module can be optionally turn off while software building.

 - Submodule k4LCIOReader: In this module, `k4LCIOReader` is a subclass that inherits from `podio::IReader`.
 And it holds an instance of `LCIO::LCReader`.